Curious-r/OpenWrtBuildWorkflows/README.md

 ## Workflows for building OpenWrt firmware

-This repository is improved based on **[P3TERX/Actions-OpenWrt](https://github.com/P3TERX/Actions-OpenWrt)**.
+This repository is improved base on **[P3TERX/Actions-OpenWrt](https://github.com/P3TERX/Actions-OpenWrt)**.
 Since the original repository has been archived and cannot submit PR, it is provided as a new repository.

 - - -